leahwilliams1315/ada-fe-challenge/README.md

 ### What would you change if you had more time to work on it?
 I had some challenges with rendering all the nested connections in the drawer.
-If I had more time to continue working on this challenge, I would like to have found an elegant solution using recursion to render a nodes connections, as well as all of those connections children.
+If I had more time to continue working on this challenge, I would like to have found an elegant solution using recursion to render a nodes connections, as well as all of those connections' children.
 As I mentioned in my answer about the appropriateness of my solution, ideally I would love to have been able to implement redux as well.
 However, I did get a chance to show off my experience using react hooks for state management.
 I would also like to have moved